Master of Business Administration (MBA) Degree Program Overview

 Earn Your Master of Business Administration Degree

 Turn to Fairfax University of America to gain cost-effective, student-centered training in business administration.
 We give students the flexibility to tailor their studies to their unique educational needs and take a business-focused approach to instruction that helps prepare them to achieve their career goals.
-Located in Virginia in the Washington, D.C., metropolitan area, our non-profit academic institution places students at the center of diverse industries and numerous employment opportunities.
+Our non-profit academic institution places students at the center of diverse industries and numerous employment opportunities.